- Jump up and grasp high vertical bar with shoulder width or

 until arms are straight.
 At bottom just before backswing, immediately

-neutral position and relying more heavily on backswing.
+in neutral position and relying more heavily on backswing.
 Translated

 from certain languages as Power Straight or Up On One.